 The boxing world was electrified as two super middleweight titans, Saul “Canelo” Alvarez and Edgar Berlanga, stepped into the ring for what became one of the most talked-about bouts in recent memory.
 The Canelo vs Berlanga full fight delivered everything fans could hope for: drama, action, and a glimpse into the future of boxing’s elite landscape.
+In this article, we explore every angle of this matchup: pre-fight expectations, round-by-round analysis, post-fight reactions, and what it means for both fighters moving forward.
+Whether you watched the fight live or are catching up, this guide will give you a comprehensive, SEO-optimized view.

 Pre-Fight Hype and Build-Up